 Scheduling adequate time for the initial evaluation is a wise investment, and detailed patient questionnaires are invaluable.
 First, symptoms are clarified as to their onset, duration, precise location, and association with vaginal complaints.
 Vulvar pruritus is often referred to as “vaginal,” thus symptom location is ideally clarified.
 A thorough medical history addresses systemic illnesses, medications, and known allergies.
 Obstetric, sexual, and psychosocial histories and any potentially provocative events around the time of symptom onset often suggest etiologies.
 Hygiene and sexual practices are investigated in detail.

 Of symptoms, vulvar pruritus is frequent with many dermatoses.
 Patients may have been previously diagnosed with psoriasis, eczema, or dermatitis at other body sites.
 Isolated vulvar pruritus may be associated with a new medication.
 Most often, vulvar pruritus stems from an irritant or allergic contact dermatitis.
 Common offenders include urine, moist wipes, or washing with strongly scented body soaps or laundry products.
-Excessive washing and use of wash cloths can result in skin drying and mechanical ...
+Excessive washing and ...